 In terms of hair mineral analysis, the person may present with a low Na/K ratio and/or a ‘slow oxidizer on crutches’ hair analysis pattern.
 These individuals often need to eat more meat.
 Meat has a drying and more yang effect on the body.

 Reaching the top of the hill.
 This is identical to the hair analysis pattern called the hill.
 It is a more yang pattern discussed in some advanced acupuncture texts.
 It is an excellent pattern.
 For details, read The Hill.

-In the tunnel of death.
+Both feet in the tunnel of death.
 This is the exact same pattern as four lows pattern on a hair mineral test.
 It is a very yin pattern and a death pattern in acupuncture.
 Read Four Lows on this site for more on this important pattern.

 Step Down.
 This more yang pattern is called “stepping into life” in some advanced acupuncture texts.

 Step Up.
 This more yin pattern eventually is called “stepping out of life” in some advanced acupuncture texts.
 For more details about the last two patterns, read Step Up/Step Down.

 Here are a few basic hair analysis patterns that relate to the condition of particular acupuncture meridians: